meltano/meltano/docs/src/_guide/dbt-transformation.md

 ### Install `dbt`

 This is easy to do!
-Following the instructions above to discover and install your chosen adapter:
+Following the instructions from above to discover and install your chosen adapter:

 ```bash